ShadowKitty42/ONI-Archipelago/README.md

 - [ ] When research is completed, the original tech category gets a <!> icon even if nothing was added to it.
 - [ ] When research is completed, a research complete notification is generated and has incorrect information about what was unlocked.
 - [ ] If your game includes items from other games, they will not appear in the Research Tree.
 Despite this, every Research topic still unlocks the same number of items as normal.
+- [ ] Building Categories appear at the bottom even if there are no buildings listed for it.